 Costco’s Gold Star membership is designed for consumers on an entry-level basis in terms of pricing and benefits.
-At around $55.00, this membership is for individuals who do not qualify for, or do not need a business membership.
-It includes a card for your spouse and gets you into Costco, saving money at any warehouse or online at Costco.com.
+At $60.00, this membership is for individuals who do not qualify for, or do not need a business membership.
+It includes a free Household Card and gets you into Costco, saving money at any warehouse or online at Costco.com.
 This membership is suited for customers, who do not expect the return from the 2% “cash back” program.

 Did you know that 85% of Costco members are from upper income groups?
 In fact, more than 50% of Costco shoppers are from households with two to four people.
 Statistics also show about 70% percent of female wholesale shoppers are under the age of 55.
 These figures indicated the type of demographic segmentation Costco falls into.

 This type of information can be valuable for manufacturers.
 What type of products would sell best to this member base?
 Costco has gained a reputation and is well regarded by prestigious consumer-goods makers.
 When Costco first started, well known brands such as Levi’s and Cuisinart would refuse to sell to Costco because of their misconception that it would degrade their reputation.
 Now, big brand names compete for the coveted and limited space on Costco’s sales floors.